learning2hash/learning2hash.github.io/_publications/xing2025context.markdown

 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2505.20764'}
   - {name: "Code", url: 'https://github.com/mvrl/ConText-CIR'}
-tags: ['Cross-Modal', 'Retrieval Models', 'Shallow', 'Datasets', 'Has Code', 'Supervised', 'Training Strategy', 'Applications']
+tags: ['Applications', 'Evaluation Metrics', 'Tools and Libraries', 'Benchmarks and Datasets', 'Has Code']
 ---
 Composed image retrieval (CIR) is the task of retrieving a target image specified by a query image and a relative text that describes a semantic modification to the query image.
 Existing methods in CIR struggle to accurately represent the image and the text modification, resulting in subpar performance.
 To address this limitation, we introduce a CIR framework, ConText-CIR, trained with a Text Concept-Consistency loss that encourages the representations of noun phrases in the text modification to better attend to the relevant parts of the query image.
 To support training with this loss function, we also propose a synthetic data generation pipeline that creates training data from existing CIR datasets or unlabeled images.
 We show that these components together enable stronger performance on CIR tasks, setting a new state-of-the-art in composed image retrieval in both the supervised and zero-shot settings on multiple benchmark datasets, including CIRR and CIRCO.
 Source code, model checkpoints, and our new datasets are available at https://github.com/mvrl/ConText-CIR.